How to Use the CLEAN Function in Excel – 10 Examples

 checking if cleaning needs

-9. Getting Average of Values Using the CLEAN and VALUE Functions
+Example 9 – Getting the Average Values Using the CLEAN and the VALUE Functions

 Excel CLEAN Function